What does it cost to Drywall a house?

 Get more than one quote.

 In all cases it is good practice to do research on companies and get more than one quote.
 If you are not familiar with going rates in the local area, a minimum of three quotes will give you a good idea of what is fair.
-More important than simply trying to find the cheapest price, speaking with more than one company has other benefits.
+Finding a trustworthy and capable company is more important than simply getting the cheapest price.

 A company's reputation is best appreciated after they finish a project.
-The way they follow-up on challenges faced during the project speaks volumes.
-It is understandably difficult to know exactly how a company will perform.
-Therefore, it is good to talk to those who have used the company in question to understand what the entire experience will be including the quality of the final product.
+The way they follow up on challenges faced during the project speaks volumes.
+It is difficult to know exactly how a company will perform if you have never used them before.
+Therefore, it is good to talk to others who have experience with the company you are investigating to get a feel for what the entire experience will be including the quality of the final product.

-In summary, for material and labor you can expect to pay from 90 to 140 cents per square foot of drywall used.
-The cost may be more for very high ceilings and difficult features.
-For smaller jobs that are less than 70 sheets, expect $200 to $300 per journeyman worker per day plus the cost of material.
+In summary, for material and labor you can expect to pay from 105 to 180 cents per square foot of drywall used.
+You may have to pay more if your project includes very high ceilings and/or difficult architectural features.
+For small jobs that are less than 75 sheets, expect $200 to $300 per journeyman worker per day plus the cost of the materials.

-It assumes all studs are 16 inch on center and staggers the upper and lower sheets as would be done the real world.
+It assumes all studs are 16 inches on center and staggers the upper and lower sheets as would be done in the real world.
 It will even tell you what drywall scraps will be left over.
 If you need to find out approximately how many sheets are needed for a particular project, this is the perfect tool.